hyperledger-archives/fabric/docs/Setup/NodeSDK-setup.md

 ### Enabling TLS

-If you wish to activate TLS connection with the member services the following actions are needed:
+If you wish to configure TLS with the Membership Services server, the following steps are required:

 - Modify `$GOPATH/src/github.com/hyperledger/fabric/membersrvc/membersrvc.yaml` as follows: